phpbench/phpbench/docs/quick-start.rst

     | TimeConsumerBench | benchConsume  |       | []     | 1    | 0    | 0   | 265,936b | 173.0000μs | 0.00σ   | 1.00x |
     +-------------------+---------------+-------+--------+------+------+-----+----------+------------+---------+-------+

-You may have guessed that the code was only executed once (as indicated by the ``revs`` column).
-To achieve a better measurement we should increase the number of times that the code is consecutively executed.
+The code was only executed once (as indicated by the ``revs`` column).
+To achieve a better measurement increase the revolutions:

 .. code-block:: php